Prithvish0202/a3/README.md

 5. Open another terminal and go to macFapi/wnNrPhyEmulator/debug/ and execute following commands
 * make clean; make
-* ./PhyFapiAPIExe     (no need for root privileges) 6.Open another terminal and go to ALtran Stack gNB_DU/bin/ and give root permission and run du binary
+* ./PhyFapiAPIExe     (no need for root privileges)
+6. Open another terminal and go to ALtran Stack gNB_DU/bin/ and give root permission and run du binary
 * sudo su
 * ./execute.sh